Compare electricity prices

 How long will it take to switch electricity supplier?

 How long it takes to switch energy services can vary among providers.
-If your new supplier is signed up to the Energy Switch Guarantee (most are), you should be switched to your new tariff within five working days.
+If your new supplier is signed up to the Energy Switch Guarantee (all of the ‘Big Six’ energy suppliers are), you should be switched to your new tariff within five working days.

 What happens when I switch electricity supplier?